swag-bi/swag/docs/index.md

 # Semantic Web Analysis Graphs

 The linked open data (LOD) comprises hundreds of data sets and billions of triples of different domains, which represent an important resource of knowledge for Multidimensional (MD) data analysis.
-Modelling data according to the multidimensional data model render these data accessible to Online Analytical Processing (OLAP).
+Modeling data according to the multidimensional data model renders these data accessible to Online Analytical Processing (OLAP).
-The QB4OLAP vocabulary serves to represent MD data on the semantic web.
+The QB4OLAP vocabulary serves to represent statistical LOD on the semantic web.
-Furthermore, non-MD data can be rendered accessible to MD analysis via superimposition of MD schemas.
+Furthermore, non-statistical LOD can be rendered accessible to MD analysis via superimposition of MD schemas.

 There is a variety of users who may be interested in conducting MD analysis over LOD sources, e.g., ordinary people and non-governmental organizations.
 Users who are willing to make MD analysis of LOD sources face various obstacles.